 Can dogs get skin tags?
 Yes, just like humans, dog skin tags are fairly common.
 These skin growths can appear on dogs of all breeds, sizes, and ages.
-While these growths are generally harmless, they can sometimes cause concern for pet owners.
+While these small growths are generally harmless, they can sometimes cause concern for many pet owners.

 What Are Skin Tags?